Adarsh0692/Project4_kanban/README.md

 # Description
 This is a simple implementation of a Kanban Board, a tool that helps visualize and manage work.
 Originally it was first created in Toyota automotive, but nowadays it's widely used in software development.

 A Kanban Board is usually made of 3 columns - But in this Kanban Board user can create multiple list and inside list they can create multiple task also.
+And whenever user will click on a perticuler task and then it will navigate dynamically to the description page where they can add a description for that perticuler task and also comments on that activity.
 # Getting Started
 # Dependencies
 * react-router-dom